Admission as a Barrister and Solicitor to the High Court of NZ

 Certificate of Completion

-Once you have completed profs and received your completion certificate from IPLS, you should apply to the Council of Legal Education (http://www.nzcle.org.nz/nz_law_graduates.html) for a Certificate of Completion.
-The following documents need to be submitted to the Council of Legal Education:
+Once you have completed profs and received your completion certificate from IPLS, you need to apply to the New Zealand Council of Legal Education for a Certificate of Completion.

 Certificate of Character

 Once you have completed profs (or very near to completion of profs) apply to your local branch of the New Zealand Law Society for a Certificate of Character.
 You can find contact details for your local branch here.
 You should fully read and understand the requirements for applying for a Certificate of Character first.
-Details can be found here.
+The documents that must be provided are set out on the Certificate of Character application form.

 A few weeks prior to the opening date for applications for a Certificate of Character, the NZLS holds “Candidate Information Meetings” to explain the process for both a Certificate of Character and for filing documents at the High Court.
 It is highly recommended that you attend.